Dannyxie/Note/Note of Prossessional JavaScript for Web Developers.md

 splice()

-- Deletion â€” Any number of items can be deleted from the array by specifying just two arguments: the position of the fi rst item to delete and the number of items to delete.
+- Deletion  Any number of items can be deleted from the array by specifying just two arguments: the position of the fi rst item to delete and the number of items to delete.
 For example,  splice(0, 2) deletes the fi rst two items.
-- Insertion â€” Items can be inserted into a specifi c position by providing three or more arguments: the starting position, 0 (the number of items to delete), and the item to insert.
+- Insertion  Items can be inserted into a specifi c position by providing three or more arguments: the starting position, 0 (the number of items to delete), and the item to insert.
 Optionally, you can specify a fourth parameter, fifth parameter, or any number of other parameters to insert.
 For example,  splice(2, 0, "red", "green") inserts the strings
 "red" and  "green" into the array at position 2.
-- Replacement â€” Items can be inserted into a specifi c position while simultaneously deleting items, if you specify three arguments: the starting position, the number of items to delete, and any number of items to insert.
+- Replacement  Items can be inserted into a specifi c position while simultaneously deleting items, if you specify three arguments: the starting position, the number of items to delete, and any number of items to insert.
 The number of items to insert doesn't have to match the number of items to delete.
-For example,  splice(2, 1, 'red', 'green') deletes one item at position 2 and then inserts the strings  'red' and  'green' into the array at position 2
+For example,  splice(2, 1, 'red', 'green') deletes one item at position 2 and then inserts the strings  'red' and  'green' into the array at position 2